Slowburn-Movies/slowburn-movies.github.io/_posts/2026-02-21-puffy-chair-20th-anniversary-q-and-a.md

 date: 2026-02-21
 author: jeff

-title: "The Puffy Chair: 20th Anniversary Screening and Q&A with Mark Duplass and Katie Aselton"
+title: "The Puffy Chair: 20th Anniversary Screening and Q&A"
+subtitle: "Mark Duplass and Katie Aselton visit Las Vegas for the re-release event"
 description: "The Puffy Chair was re-released by Ink Films and shown at the Beverly Theater in Las Vegas on February 21st 2026.
 We cover the event and what it was like."

 image: /assets/images/the-puffy-chair-q-and-a.webp